norseghost/nfr-dckr-cmps/nextcloud/README.md

 ## Goals

-- more performant than my experiences with nexcloud-aio by linuxserver.io
+- more performant than my experiences with nextcloud-aio by linuxserver.io
-- as bare-bones as possible. no chat, calendar, contacts etc. I need a file sync daemon
+- as bare-bones as possible.
+I need a file sync and share service.
 - an app only stack.
 No reverse proxies here.
 - data storage outside the stack

 ## The stack

-This is based off the [examples from the nextcloud community image on GitHub](https://github.com/nextcloud/docker/).
+This is based off the [examples from the Nextcloud community image on GitHub](https://github.com/nextcloud/docker/).

 - postgres database
 - redis cache